Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 Adam would have liked to sit down, but he was innately wary of furniture nowadays.
 None of the plastic seats were either large or strong enough.
 He settled for leaning against the door and folding his arms.

 Jack stared at him for several long minutes. "...Jesus, Adam," he declared at last.
-"Ava said you got big, but…"
+"Ava said you got big, but..."

 "Yeah."